snavely/bundler_sfm/README.md

 Running bundler
 ---------------

-The easiest way to start using Bundler is to use the included bash shell script, RunBundler.sh.
+The easiest way to start using Bundler is to use the included Python script, bundler.py.
 Just execute this script in a directory with a set of images in JPEG format, and it will automatically run all the steps needed to run structure from motion on the images (assuming everything goes well).

+To get help on using the Python script bundler.py:

+  > bundler.py -h

+To run bundler.py with verbose output on a single thread (this acts similar to the older RunBundler.sh bash script):

+  > bundler.py --verbose --no-parallel

+bundler.py can also be imported into your own Python modules to enable easy access to the bundler system.
+Type 'help(bundler)' at the python command prompt after importing bundler.py for more information.

-The Bundler exectutable is actually the last in a sequence of steps that need to be run to reconstruct a scene.
-RunBundler.sh takes care of all these steps for you, but it's useful to know what's going on.
+The Bundler exectutable is actually the last in a sequence of steps that need to be run to reconstruct a scene.  bundler.py takes care of all these steps for you, but it's useful to know what's going on.
 The main initial steps are to generate features and pairwise feature matches for the image set.
-Any type of image features can be used, but Bundler assumes the features are in the SIFT format, and so David Lowe's SIFT detector, available at http://www.cs.ubc.ca/~lowe/keypoints/, is probably the easiest to get working with Bundler (RunBundler.sh assumes that SIFT is used).
+Any type of image features can be used, but Bundler assumes the features are in the SIFT format, and so David Lowe's SIFT detector, available at http://www.cs.ubc.ca/~lowe/keypoints/, is probably the easiest to get working with Bundler (bundler.py assumes that SIFT is used).
 A list of images containing estimating focal length information also must be created.
 The four steps to creating a reconstruction are
 therefore:

-1. Create a list of images using the script 'extract_focal.pl' (this extracts focal length information, when available, from each image, and stores it in an image list).
+1. Create a list of images using the function extract_focal_length.
+   (this extracts focal length information, when available, from each image, and stores it in an image list).
 2. Generate (SIFT) features for each image.